P&O Maritime Logistics head of HSSEW Ian Trebinski* lambasts closed thinking on industry collaboration

 Imagine if we could all see which fuel filter manufacturer provided the best bang for our buck.
 How much would we reduce our waste by not going through cheap fuel filters?
 Imagine if we could see which lube oil provider had the best life cycle of lube oil provision; how much could we reduce our scope three emissions?
 What about collaborating and sharing on infrastructure projects within the countries and the ports that we operate on?
 How quickly can we address the issue of not having power and a shore base.
 I think the days of holding on to data and trying to work in silos is absolutely behind us.

 This year P&O Maritime Logistics will launch a free, open source, web-based platform and you are invited to join in with us.
 Our current version is displaying our live HSE data, anonymised safety statistics, incident locations, types of injuries and where the injuries occurred.
-In the coming weeks, we will put up technical data, data related to our machinery conditions breakdowns, manufacturers, OEM data, and the list will go on.
+We will soon put up technical data, data related to our machinery conditions breakdowns, manufacturers, OEM data, and the list will go on.
 We believe that this will help us all, change the industry, share data, share ideas, identify trends, identify efficiencies, and drive sustainability for our benefit and for the industry’s benefit in years to come.

 We need to work together.
 We need to share the lessons on what works, what doesn’t work, what is delivering benefits, what isn’t delivering benefits.
 We need to drive that culture and attitude down through the supply chain.
 We’re not just going to accept arguments that ‘this is the way we’ve made engines for the last 50 years’.
 We want something different.
 Give us something new.
 Give us benefits.
 Give us efficiencies.
 And work with us on doing that.